-2. I hereby certify that, in my opinion, this schedule of contributions is consistent with the statement of funding principles dated 23 May 2019.
+2. In my opinion, this schedule of contributions is consistent with the statement of funding principles dated 31 August 2022.

-The certification of the adequacy of the rates of contributions for the purpose of securing that the statutory funding objective can be expected to be met is not a certification of their adequacy for the purpose of securing the plan's liabilities by the purchase of annuities, if the plan were to be wound up.
+Please note that the adequacy of contributions statement in this certificate relates to the plan's statutory funding objective.
+For the avoidance of doubt this certificate does not mean that the contributions shown in this schedule would be enough to secure the plan's full liabilities with annuities if the plan were to wind up.

-Signature

-Date 23 May 2019

-Name Richard Shackleton
+Date 31 August 2022

+Name Matthew Davis FIA CERA

 Qualification Fellow of the Institute and Faculty of Actuaries

 Name of Employer Hymans Robertson LLP

 Address One London Wall, London, EC2Y 5EA